Backups & Storage

 - Adding a new recertified drive directly to parity without burn-in — when it fails during rebuild stress, the array is at risk.

-- Buying eBay datacenter pulls for primary array slots — high variance, ~10-20% DOA rate; only acceptable for backup tier.
+- Buying eBay datacenter pulls for primary array slots — high variance, ~10-20% DOA rate; only acceptable for the backup tier.

 Stop points